Responsible Travel in Peru

 - Learn basic words of the local language to communicate with locals (Spanish and Quechua).

-- Do not take gifts as candies or cookies to local children; it is better to donate a book, a pen, or something useful for education.
+- Do not take gifts such as candies or cookies to local children; it is better to donate a book, a pen, or something useful for education.

-- Do not buy Inca, pre-Incan objects, or antique fabrics, paintings from the colonial.
+- Do not buy Inca, pre-Incan objects, antique fabrics, or paintings from the colonial.
 All these items are considered national property.

 - Buy from local people.
 Bargaining is normal in local markets; however, paid what is fair.